slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 "All tyranny begins with the desire to coerce others for the greater good." (...)
 "Importing voters is a loophole in democracy." (...)
 "The road to socialism via inflation: Print money, crash the reserve currency, destroy savers and force them into inflated assets.
 Asset inflation leads to inequality.
 Demonize asset holders and tax the nominal gains, thereby confiscating the real value of the assets." (...)
 "The greatest threats to the future are suppression of freedom of speech—freedom of mathematics, freedom of expression, and freedom of creation.
 And those are pointless if they can’t be backed up by violence.
 If you don’t have your own ability to inflict violence, it will be taken away from you.
-One recent tweet I had said, “The right to vote does not give you power.
+One recent tweet I had said, «The right to vote does not give you power.
 Power gives you the right to vote."
 You can just do a simple thought exercise: If there were a hundred of us on a desert island and we’re trapped, and we all kind of have to cooperate to create a new society.
 Suppose there are 10 people on the island who are all from the same ethnic background, who are all extremely unified, and they have all the guns.
 Those 10 have it, the other 90 don’t.
-Who do you think is going to end up running the place “for the benefit of the others"?
+Who do you think is going to end up running the place «for the benefit of the others"?
 Anyone who’s been around the block a few times knows what’s going to happen.
 So it’s just the nature of humans that if you want freedom at the individual level, if you want the rights to be dispersed and distributed, the power has to be dispersed and distributed.
 And there’s very few institutions and organizations that do that.
 Really, it’s the right to bear arms, cryptography, free speech, mathematics, personal computing.
 These are examples of decentralized technologies and capabilities that spread power amongst people.
 Most things concentrate power."
 -- Naval Ravikant [1974]*

 ### On freedom